Hussseinkizz/state-radio/readme.md

 In fact, if you know how a home radio set works, you surely know how this works already, but don't take my word for it, let's show you around...

+if you just want to test out and follow along with what we are about to go through, you can try this little live playground: [demo](https://stackblitz.com/edit/state-radio-example?file=main.js)

+otherwise, enough talks, let's dive in...

 ## 🔥 Features

 - **🔄 Framework-Agnostic:** Use with any frontend framework or library of your choice, vanilla or react or what, it all works.